-A pad (passive attenuation device) is an audio device that reduces the level of the microphone signal.
+A pad (passive attenuation device) is an audio device that reduces the microphone signal level.

 It's important to note that pads will not change the mic's natural signal-to-noise ratio.
 Lowering the mic signal with a pad will lower the noise in the signal by the same amount that it lowers the intended signal.

-If there is no pad in your microphone or your mic preamplifier, then I’d recommend yet another in-line processor by Shure.
-That is the Shure A15AS (link to check the price on Amazon), which has 3 switchable pads at -15, -20, and -25 dB.
+If there is no pad in your microphone or your mic preamplifier, then I'd recommend yet another in-line processor by Shure.
+The Shure A15AS has 3 switchable pads at -15, -20, and -25 dB.

 12. Plug The Mic Into A Mic Input

-A sure fire way to cause unnecessary noise in your mic signal to to connect your microphone to an input that is not designed for it.
+A sure-fire way to cause unnecessary noise in your mic signal is to connect your microphone to an input that is not designed for it.

 A mic input expects a mic level signal and is typically balanced (these are most often the female XLR connectors on mixers, recorders, interfaces, etc.).